rwieruch/blog_robinwieruch_content/blog/react-usestate-hook/index.md

 };
 ```

 The useState function takes as argument a value for the initial state.
-In this case, the count starts out with 0.
+In this case, the count starts at 0.
 In addition, the hook returns an array of two values: `count` and `setCount`.
 It's up to you to name the two values, because they are [destructured from the returned array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) where renaming is allowed.

 The first value, in this case `count`, represents the current state.
 The second value, in this case `setCount`, is a function to update the state with anything that's passed to this function when calling it.
-This function is also called state update function.
-Every time this function is called, React re-renders the component to render the recent state.
+This function is also called the state update function.
+Every time this function is called, React re-renders the component to render the new state.

 You can also read this [article, if you want to know how state management has changed from class components to function components](/react-hooks-migration/) in case you are dealing with class components as well.

 That's everything you need to know to get started with simple state management in React.
-If you are interested about React's useState caveats for growing React applications, continue to read.
+If you are interested about React's useState caveats for growing React applications, then continue to read.

 # Complex State in React

 So far, the example has only shown useState with a JavaScript primitive.
 That's where useState shines.
-It can be used for integers, booleans, strings and also arrays.
+It can be used for integers, booleans, strings, and also arrays.
 However, once you plan to manage more complex state with objects or more complex arrays, you should check out [React's useReducer hook](/react-usereducer-hook/).
 There are various scenarios where useReducer outperforms useState:

 * complex state containers
 * complex state transitions